0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 There is no minimum stake amount to delegate.
 However, you can always start with 1 MATIC token.

-### How many rewards will I get if I delegate?

-Please use the [Polygon earnings calculator](https://staking.polygon.technology/rewards-calculator) to determine your estimates.

 ### Why does my transaction take so long?

 All staking transactions of Polygon happen on Ethereum for security reasons.